hacs/documentation/source/docs/help/issues.md

 To report an issue with HACS, **[use the issue template](https://github.com/hacs/integration/issues)**.

 - All templates have a defined structure.
 Follow the structure and provide the requested details.
-- _Issues that are missing required information will be closed._
+_Issues missing required information will be closed._

 ## What should be in the issue